-With the cooperation of Professor Pappu at Washington State University and the support of Jim Chuey and the Scheetz-Chuey Foundation, the Clean Dahlia Center at WSU will test our dahlias for virus again this year.
-The same program of open testing of sets of 30 or more samples for $10 per sample is available again.
+With the cooperation of Professor Pappu at Washington State University (WSU) and the support of the Scheetz-Chuey Foundation, the Clean Dahlia Center at WSU will test our dahlias for virus again this year.

 The spirit of the testing project follows from two key observations.
 First, dahlias that are tested and found to be free of virus produce tubers and plants in the subsequent year that have a significantly lower incidence of virus than untested plants.
 Second, and probably more importantly, dahlias that test positive for virus produce tubers and plants in the subsequent year that virtually always have virus!

 There are three critical steps required to reduce the presence of viruses in our gardens.
 The first is to acquire clean stock whenever possible.
 The projects listed here target making clean stock more readily available.
 Second is to remove plants with virus from your garden.
 The testing projects listed here can help to do that in a rigorous way.
 An effective alternative is to remove and destroy plants with suspicious foliage (usually yellowing veins).
 “If in doubt, throw it out.”
 Finally, avoid transferring virus to clean plants.
 Procedures for disinfecting your tools are available in the “Understanding Virus in Dahlia” page on this website

 Free Testing for Vendors

 A large number of test slots have been reserved for dahlia vendors who choose to take advantage of a free and confidential testing program.
 With the support of the Scheetz-Chuey Foundation, the ADS will cover the costs of the authorized tests.
 Applications for participation in the program will be accepted until June 30.
 The application instructions are available here.

 If you applied for the program and received confirmation of your participation, please follow the instructions here for submitting your samples.